stattlab/atomistic-scale-simulations/statmech-thermo/transport-coefficients.md

 Don't use periodic boundary conditions to put particles back in the central cell.

-One of the key discoveries in the early days of computer simulation was the long-time tails on the v-v function. by Alder and Wainwright.
-The v-v correlation functions decay algebraically in time. (as t\-d/2) where d is the spatial dimension.)
+One of the key discoveries in the early days of computer simulation was the long-time tails on the $v-v$ function by Alder and Wainwright.
+The $v-v$ correlation functions decay algebraically in time (as $t^{-d/2}$ where $d$ is the spatial dimension).
 This implies that diffusion may not really exist in 2D.
 This is not Markovian (random) behavior which would decay exponentially in time.
 The momentum of a fast moving particle gets stored in the nearby liquid as a vortex and helps to keep it moving in the same direction for a very long time. (citation)

 ### Response to a time varying perturbation